 I’d only go by this “insider” take because it matches what we’ve been hearing all along – affordability credits, reducing the excise tax, filling the donut hole, paid for with an increase in payroll taxes on the wealthy.
 And if Rahm Emanuel is cautioning about something, you can pretty much guarantee it’s the right move.

 The report cautions that the votes aren’t quite there for the bill, but when Evan Bayh is consenting to using reconciliation, you can be pretty sure that at least a simple majority in the Senate will agree as well.
-The reconciliation whip count shows 34 so far in favor of the process, 4 maybes and just 1 no (Blanche Lincoln), so this is not all that heavy a lift, particularly if Republican intransigence and obstructionism can be demonstrated.
+The reconciliation whip count shows 34 so far in favor of the process, four maybes and just one no (Blanche Lincoln), so this is not all that heavy a lift, particularly if Republican intransigence and obstructionism can be demonstrated.

 The President will propose a comprehensive bill in advance of next week’s health summit, and the changes from the House and Senate base bills will be entirely budget-based, clearly suggesting reconciliation as the answer.
 Will that include the newly-resurgent public option?
 Ezra Klein reported yesterday that there’s “sharp resistance” to any public option comeback in the White House.
 But then Kathleen Sebelius told Rachel Maddow the White House would push for it if the Senate included it in their reconciliation bill:

 Eighteen Senators have signed a letter asking Harry Reid to push for the public option using reconciliation, which would allow Democrats to pass it with just 51 votes.
 (Republicans may be able to slow or halt the processing with procedural objections.)